-18 wacky hotels in the United States
+17 wacky hotels in the United States

 Meet your neighbor for the night at Turpentine Creek.

+Turpentine Creek is more zoo than hotel.
 As a refuge for rescued "big cats," Turpentine Creek's real guests of honor are the tigers, lions, leopards, cougars and the odd bear that make their home here.

-Naturally, stays revolve around the cats -- with the daily highlights being events like habitat tours, big cats education sessions and feeding time.
+Naturally, stays revolve around the cats -- with the daily highlights being events such as habitat tours, big cats education sessions and feeding time.

 Not that humans have anything to complain about.
 Guests are lodged in tasteful safari-themed rooms adjacent to the zoo section, and treated to the sound of "animals caroling throughout the evening and night," according to vice president Scott Smith.

 There are five lodges, two suites and a tree house bungalow.
+Assuming you're a big cat aficionado, there's another reason to come.

 "When you visit the refuge and stay at our lodging, all proceeds from your visit help the animals," says Smith.